mcclaskey/batch_fslstats/README.md

 ## A. Setup requirements
 * Linux or Mac, or a PC running either Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11
 * Ability to restart your machine if you are on a PC installing WSL for the first time
-* If your .nii data is stored on a network drive, you will need the full address to the network drive
 * The admin password to the linux/unix machine
   * If you are working on a previously created WSL then you need the admin password to the WSL and not the PC (they may be different)
 * Basic familiarity with unix terminal commands such as `cd` and `mkdir`, basic understanding of bashrc in linux, and only very basic competency with a shell text editor if not on a PC
   * These instructions attempt to cover everything possible but some limited experience with unix can help you if you run into problems

 > [!NOTE]
 > By convention, unix and linux specify file paths using `/` and Windows OS uses `\`.
-For the purposes of this readme, I use `/` for paths on the linux/unix machine and `\` to indicate a filepath accessed via the PC
+For the purposes of this readme, I use `/` for paths that are typed into the linux/unix terminal and `\` to indicate the address to a file accessed via the PC's Windows File Explorer.

 > [!TIP]
 > On unix/linux the `~` symbol means “home directory”.
 So if you see `~/.bashrc`, then the full path to that file is `/Users/USERNAME/.bashrc` on a mac or `/home/USERNAME/.bashrc` on a linux